oss-tsukuba/nextcloud-gfarm/README.md

 - install Docker
 - install Docker Compose
+- run `make init` to configure parameters and create `config.env`, (or run `make init-hpci` for HPCI shared storage.)
+    - `KEY [DEFAULT]: <your input to set VALUE>`
+        - for KEY and VALUE, see details below
-- create a password file for MariaDB: ./secrets/db_password
+    - create a password file for MariaDB automatically.
-  - and run: `chmod 600 ./secrets/db_password`
+        - check `./secrets/db_password`
         - (used by Nextcloud to connect MariaDB)
-- create a password file for Nextcloud admin: ./secrets/nextcloud_admin_password
+    - create a password file for Nextcloud admin automatically.
-  - and run: `chmod 600 ./secrets/nextcloud_admin_password`
+        - check `./secrets/nextcloud_admin_password`
-  - (to be entered at the Nextcloud login screen) (username: admin)
+        - (to be entered at the Nextcloud login screen for admin user)
+    - create symlink of `docker-compose.override.yml` automatically.
+        - PROTOCOL=https : use `docker-compose.override.yml.https`
+        - PROTOCOL=http  : use `docker-compose.override.yml.http`
-- create and edit .env file (see details below)
+- edit `config.env` for further changes. (see details below)
-    - specify Gfarm configuration
-    - select Gfarm authentication method
-    - server name
-- create docker-compose.override.yml
-    - example: `ln -s docker-compose.override.yml.https docker-compose.override.yml`
+    - correct and add parameters.
+- check and edit `docker-compose.override.yml`
-    - or use one of other docker-compose.override.yml.*
+    - use one of other `docker-compose.override.yml.*`
-    - or write docker-compose.override.yml for your environment
+    - or write new `docker-compose.override.yml` for your environment
 - run `make config` to check configurations.
 - run `make reborn-withlog`
 - input password of myproxy-logon or grid-proxy-init for Gfarm authentication method (when not using .gfarm_shared_key)
 - `ctrl-c` to stop output of `make reborn-withlog`
 - copy certificate files for HTTPS to `nextcloud-gfarm-revproxy-1:/etc/nginx/certs` volume when using docker-compose.override.yml.https
-    - NOTE: HTTPS port is diabled when certificate files do not exist.
+    - NOTE: HTTPS port is disabled when certificate files do not exist.
     - prepare the following files
         - ${SERVER_NAME}.key (SSL_KEY)
         - ${SERVER_NAME}.csr (SSL_CSR)